FidelioRainbow/RPi-WiFi-Provisioning/README.md

 # How it works

 NetworkManager must be the active network manager on the device's host OS.
+Network connection files are stored in `/etc/NetworkManager`.

 ### 1. No valid WiFi network